What Is Rengay

 Why a Rengay Journal?

 We, the editors, look forward in anticipation to our inaugural issue of Tandem.
-Despite, and maybe as a result of, the unusual and persistent stresses of this past year, we have been able to create and offer a new journal that will provide a venue specifically for the collaborative form of rengay.
+Despite, and maybe as a result of, the unusual and persistent stresses of this past year, we have been able to create and offer a new print journal that will provide a venue specifically for the collaborative form of rengay.

 Interest in writing rengay seems to be growing, yet only a few journals publish them.
 And those that do, have limited space for rengay because they accept other forms as well.

 After struggling to find places to submit our own work, we decided to create a journal ourselves—one devoted to the form of collaborative rengay—Tandem.
+The print version of the journal will be available through Kindle Direct Publishing.

 Pretty simple, really.
 Anything done in tandem is the result of usually two people, sometimes more, working together.
 Success requires cooperation, compromise, mutual consideration—the sum total of the contributions of all parties involved.
 By the same token, Rengay is a collaborative poetic form, growing from the collective consciousness of two or three poets.